Veggie trays aren’t just for parties. Here’s how making one every week can help your whole family eat healthier!

-I love holiday buffet goodies as much as the next person.
+Do you love holiday buffets?
+I do.
 I love the fudge and the cookies and the soft cheeses you spread on fancy party crackers with those tiny knives.

 But I also gravitate to the veggie trays.
 When vegetables are already washed and chopped and served on a plate alongside a delicious dip, it feels like a treat.

-I was dunking my twenty-third broccoli floret into seasoned sour cream over the holidays when it occurred to me that I could easily replicate this treat at home.
+Over the holidays, I was dunking my thousandth broccoli floret into creamy dip when it occurred to me that I could easily replicate this treat at home.
 Couldn’t any old day be special enough for a veggie tray?

 So on Sunday, I made one.
 While I was photographing it, my third grader walked by and snagged two carrot sticks.
 When I set it out on the table that night, he finished all the snap peas.
 Last night he crunched through all the red peppers while I demolished the broccoli.
 In just two days, we’re both eating more veggies–just because they’re there.